Thayanithi-TK/sql-data-warehouse-project/README.md

 1. **Data Architecture** – Designed Bronze, Silver, and Gold layers.
 2. **ETL** – Loaded raw CSV data into SQL tables, cleaned it, and transformed it step by step.
 3. **Data Modeling** – Built a **Star Schema** (Fact + Dimension tables).
-4. **Analytics** – Wrote SQL queries to answer business questions like sales by region, top products, and revenue trends.

 ---
  ## Why I Built This